President Donald J. Trump International Airport: Car

 Interstate 95, Southern Boulevard, and Congress Avenue all serve – and provide direct vehicular access to – the airport.

 Public transportation

 Bus

-Palm Tran bus route 44 serve the airport.
+Palm Tran bus routes 2 and 44 serve the airport.
 Both provide connections to the Amtrak/Tri-Rail West Palm Beach train station; the station is also served by Greyhound buses.

 Rail

-Palm Beach International Airport is near the West Palm Beach Brightline Station (served by Brightline) and the West Palm Beach Amtrak/Tri-Rail station (served by Amtrak intercity trains and Tri-Rail commuter trains).
+The airport is near the West Palm Beach Brightline Station (served by Brightline) and the West Palm Beach Amtrak/Tri-Rail station (served by Amtrak intercity trains and Tri-Rail commuter trains).
 A Palm Tran shuttle bus service connects the latter station with the airport.

-Controversies

-In conjunction with the slated construction of a new ATC tower at PBIA, the Federal Aviation Administration intended to transfer all of PBIA's air traffic controllers whose assigned sector is between 5 and 40 mi from the airport to a remote facility at Miami International Airport.
-Ground traffic controllers and approach controllers whose sector is within 5 mi of the runway would have remained at PBIA.
-The FAA cited the move as a cost-cutting measure, but critics say that it creates a risk to South Florida air traffic if the Miami facility is damaged in a hurricane or a terrorist attack.
-The National Air Traffic Controllers Association opposed the move.
-The remote facility at Miami International Airport houses air traffic controllers for Miami and Fort Lauderdale international airports.

-Donald Trump sued to block the expansion of one of the runways at PBIA in 2010.
-In 2015, he initiated a $100 million lawsuit over the flight path that passes over his Mar-a-Lago estate.
-He dropped the lawsuit in 2016 after his presidential victory ensured some type of no fly zone over his property.